 Dr Steve Linquist

-Was responsible for ensuring the efficacy of the learning design processes encompassed within the CUB, in relation to the institutional objectives of relevant quality curriculum, rapid collaborative curriculum development and considered teaching efficiency.
+Steve was responsible for ensuring the efficacy of the learning design processes encompassed within the CUB, in relation to the institutional objectives of relevant quality curriculum, rapid collaborative curriculum development and considered teaching efficiency.

-Played a key role in facilitating design and implementation discussion with college-based stakeholders.
+Rachael played a key role in facilitating design and implementation discussion with college-based stakeholders.
 Was also responsible for advising the project on iterative conceptual and technical design discussions, problems and solutions.